A Guide to Massage for Sleep Problems & Insomnia

 - See a massage therapist: This is great for receiving personalized service and expertise when you want to receive specific amounts of pressure or certain techniques.
 However, one single session won’t be enough to address insomnia or other chronic sleep problems, so you may want to consider other options to avoid the cost, travel or inconvenience of repeated individual sessions.

 - Try a targeted massager: Smaller than a full massage chair, targeted massagers are designed to work on one specific area of the body, usually the shoulders or feet.
 Like massage chairs, these devices can come with heat therapy to help induce muscle relaxation.
 These devices are more portable than massage chairs and can travel with you, provided there is an available source of electricity.
-However, because they’re designed to target specific areas of the body, they won’t be able to address different pressure points or muscle groups.

 Bring Sleep Massage Therapy Home